laundry/pontifo/README.md

 ./server
 ```

-## Deploying web-app
+## Deploying the web-app

+From the web-app directory, run
 ```
-git subtree push --prefix web-app heroku master
+./deploy
 ```

-When deploying, make sure your changes are also pushed to the github repo by running:
+After deploying, make sure to also push your changes to the github repo by running:

 ```
 git push origin master